PS5 vs. Xbox Series X: Which console wins?

 PS5 vs. Xbox Series X: Buy now or wait?

-Now that both consoles have been out for almost three years, we'd say they are now worth buying.
-While you won't find many discounts on the PS5 or Xbox Series X, they do have a solid range of games and accessories to use with them, And we are now reaching a point where new games aren't released on older hardware anymore, meaning getting an Xbox Seres X or PS5, or indeed both, now makes a lot of sense for dedicated gamers.
+Now that both consoles have been out for almost four years, we'd say they are worth buying.
+While you won't find many discounts on the PS5 or Xbox Series X outside of seasonal sales events, they both have a solid range of games and accessories to use with them, and we are now reaching a point where new games aren't released on older hardware anymore, meaning getting an Xbox Series X or PS5, or indeed both, now makes a lot of sense for dedicated gamers.

 Other than that, xbox series x clearly has better backwards compatibility and has better services while the PS5, regardless of having inferior specs is actually getting more stable framerates and faster loading times in games.
 A good example is Vallhalla, which was supposed to be optimized for xbox and ended up running better on ps5.